stillwwater/command_terminal/README.md

 ![gif](./demo.gif)

+Command Terminal is based on [an implementation by Jonathan Blow](https://youtu.be/N2UdveBwWY4) done in the Jai programming language.

 ## Usage

 Copy the contents from [CommandTerminal](./CommandTerminal) to your Assets folder.
 Attach a `Terminal` Component to a game object.
 The console window can be opened with the backtick key.